 It is important to understand that bullying is not an odd occasional falling out with friends, name calling, arguments or when the occasional 'joke' is played on someone.
 Children do sometimes fall out or say things because they are upset.
 When occasional problems of this kind arise it is not classed as bullying.
+Children need to know that they should still talk to an adult if an incident happens.
+It is not ok for anyone to deliberately upset or hurt another, whether it is bullying or not.
 It is an important part of a child's development to learn how to deal with friendship breakdowns, the odd name calling or childish prank.
 We all have to learn how to deal with these situations and develop social skills to repair relationships.
+Children do this with support from adults.